JacobBumgarner/AoC2021/README.md

 My goal for this month is simply to complete each day in less than an hour of total work time.

+<b>12.08.21 Log</b><br>
+There's nothing clean about my solution to Day 8.
+I wish I could say that I developed some elegant code cracking solution, but I decided to just brute force it using sets created between the different numbers.
+Just glad I was able to solve it!

 <b>12.07.21 Log</b><br>
 I was able to complete today's challenge relatively quickly and without too much difficutly.
 Unfortunately, my solution to part2 isn't exactly *quick*...
 It took about 23 seconds to idneitfy the optimal convergence location.
 If I had more time, I might try to sit and consider a more optimized solution, but I'm happy with just solving it for today!
 I'll definitely compare my solution to others to see what I could've done better.